From fitting room to checkout, your favorite stores are going high tech

 Other brands across the country and online are following suit.
 IKEA's new Catalog App uses augmented reality to allow customers to virtually place and view 200 different IKEA products in their homes.
 All you need is a smartphone (unfortunately, no Swedish meatballs are included in the online app).

-Shopping platform FaceCake has partnered with brands like Sephora to let online shoppers try on everything from makeup to handbags.
+Shopping platform FaceCake has partnered with brands like NARS Cosmetics to let online shoppers try on everything from makeup to handbags.
 Using augmented reality and a camera-enabled device, online browsers can visualize products on their own moving image.

 The 'Tried and True' of Retail Is No Longer Enough